The Tricky History of the Channel Bottom

 Down in Ballina at the Free Flight factory, Phil Myers was looking for a work around solution; something that'd keep him at the cutting edge of design - meaning it would have to include three fins - yet allow him to drop his beloved channels in.

 Myers found it with the Hydro Channel, a regulation channel bottom with a drop out step to loosen up the tail.
 The step could be located behind or in front of the fins, yet either way it avoided the locked in feeling.
-In the early eighties Michael and Tommy Peterson visited the Free Flight factory and the seed was sown for a design that'd be ridden to worldwide acclaim a decade later.
+In the early 80s Michael and Tommy Peterson visited the Free Flight factory and the seed was sown for a design that'd be ridden to worldwide acclaim a decade later.

 1990s

 During the late-80s belly channels faded out due to the increasing use of concaves.
 Concaves were conceptually similar to channels, they straighten the stringer line to provide fast transport of water beneath the board, but concaves don't have the inherent production issues of channels.
-The late 80s and early 90s mark the beginning of surfboard mass production, a matter that can't be seen as inseperable from channels falling out of favour.
+The late 80s and early 90s marked the beginning of surfboard mass production, a matter that can't be seen as inseperable from channels falling out of favour.

 2000s